 Block A involves 3 months of inpatient adolescent crisis intervention.
 The team is led by Dr. Andrew Williams, who is also the Medical Director of Psychiatry at Children’s Hospital.
 As the rotation progresses, so do the duties of the residents and fellows.
 The final month of the rotation is an “acting attending” month where the fellow assumes all responsibilities for managing the team.

 Block B is similar to Block A in that it is also a 3 month inpatient psychiatry rotation.
 However, this month focuses on children aged 7 to 13.
-Dr. Jamie Hanna is the staff psychiatrist overseeing daily duties and cares for 15 patients on her unit.
+Dr. Jamie Hanna is the staff psychiatrist supervising daily duties.
 The final month of this rotation also affords the fellow the opportunity of an “acting attending” on the service.

-Block C of the first year is a combination of outpatient experiences over the course of 3 months.
-Residents will rotate with child neurology, a school intervention clinic at the Rowley Alternative School, the Autism Specialty Clinic at Children’s Hospital, and the Gulf Coast clinics in Chalmette and New Orleans East, and the Autism Assessment Clinic at the LSU Behavioral Sciences Center.
+Block D of the first year is a combination of outpatient experiences over the course of 3 months.
+Residents will rotate with child neurology, the transition program and clinic, the Autism Specialty Clinic at Children’s Hospital, a collaborative practice clinic in New Orleans East, and the Autism Assessment Clinic at the LSU Behavioral Sciences Center.
 Residents also gain experience with Telepsychiatry during this block.

 Throughout the two year fellowship, fellows also participate in a continuity clinic at the LSU Behavioral Health Science Center that is primarily focused on psychotherapy, but includes psychopharmacology cases as well.

-In the second year, fellows are involved in consultation liaison at Children’s Hospital.
+In the second year, fellows gain experience in consultation liaison at Children’s Hospital.
 The rotation is staffed by Dr. Cody Roi, but allows the resident as much autonomy as desired.
-The psychiatry team works closely with the Emergency Medicine and inpatient teams to transition lower acuity patients to the outpatient setting in the Transitional Clinic.
+The psychiatry team works closely with the Emergency Medicine and inpatient teams to transition lower acuity patients to the outpatient setting.
 Exposure to emergency psychiatry is also part of this 12 month experience.
 In addition, there is an experience offered for telepsychiatry consultation to primary care clinics in rural Louisiana.